B.S.N. Degree Online for the Registered Nurse

 The Minot State University RN to BSN online program includes a clinical component in the required Nursing 458 Public Health for Professional Nurse II (3 credit) course.
 This course, along with the theory course (Nursing 457 Public Health for Professional Nurse I, 3 credits) is offered in the fall and spring semesters.
 N 458 must be taken the same semester as N 457 or after N 457.
 N 458 course, and is limited to 15 spots each semester.
 N 458 requires 135 clinical hours.
 Forty (40) of the required 135 hours are to be completed in direct public health nursing at an official public health agency.
 Additional requirements for the clinical course must be in place before the student can enroll in N 458.
 These include:

 - ALL RN applicants must complete on the RN to BSN application form, which includes the identification of an official public health agency in their chosen community and state that he/she wishes to complete the PH clinical (40 hours).
-It is the student's responsibility to initiate contact with the potential public health agency and request opportunity to complete the public health clinical (40 hours).
+It is the student's responsibility to provide agency contact information on the RN to BSN application form.

 - If the RN student is from out of state, see the link: Minot State University "State Authorization" (found at the beginning of the RN to BSN online information) to identify whether MSU is authorized to offer the program in that state, or if there are clinical restrictions.

 - If RN student is from out of state and MSU is authorized to offer the RN to BSN online program in that state, the out-of -state Board of Nursing will be contacted by MSU faculty to identify whether or not the PH clinical is approved.
-Once admitted to the program, the Advanced Standing Director will contact the identified State Board of Nursing and utilizing the "Undergraduate Public Health Clinical Approval Form", identify whether the clinical will be allowed in that state or not.
 If the state does not allow the clinical, the RN student will be required to make arrangements to complete the 40 clinical hours in Minot, North Dakota.

 - If RN student is a licensed RN resident of North Dakota, clinical placements in the state of North Dakota are approved.